khooax/building-gpt-from-scratch/README.md

 # Neural Language Models From Scratch

-A progressive, ground-up implementation of language models — from bigram frequency tables to a character-level GPT — with a deep dive into BatchNorm and attention mechanisms.
+Implemented series of language models from scratch — from bigram frequency tables to a character-level GPT — with a deep dive into BatchNorm and attention mechanisms

 ---

 ## Overview

-This project builds a series of increasingly powerful character-level language models, each motivated by the shortcomings of the previous one.
-The names generation task (predict the next character in a name) provides a controlled benchmark where improvements are easy to see and measure.
+This project builds a series of increasingly powerful character-level language models, each motivated by the weakness of the previous one.
+The simplest models are trained to generate names by predicting the next character, while the most advanced one (Transformer) generates Shakespeare like text autoregressively.

-The final notebook extends the same ideas to a small GPT trained on Shakespeare — demonstrating that the same principles scale to real sequence modelling.

 | Notebook | Model | Val Loss | Key Concepts |
 |---|---|---|---|